polsys/ennemi/DESCRIPTION.md

 ---

-This package has been developed at
+This package was initially developed at
 [Institute for Atmospheric and Earth System Research (INAR)](https://www.helsinki.fi/en/inar-institute-for-atmospheric-and-earth-system-research), University of Helsinki.